Getting Help at the NIH When You Need It

 Building 31, B2B57

-The Employee Assistance Program (EAP) is a confidential service available to NIH trainees.
+The Employee Assistance Program (EAP) is a confidential service available to NIH trainees and their significant others.
 You can visit the EAP to discuss work or life concerns including life transitions, work-life balance, career progression, substance abuse, family dynamics, or any other issues that might affect your ability to succeed as a postdoc.
 EAP has an open-door policy and is open 9:00 am to 5:00 pm, Monday through Friday; you can also call for immediate assistance.

 HEALTH AND WELLNESS RESOURCES

 We all do our best work when we are feeling well and feeling good about ourselves.
 Both Michael Sheridan and Julia Jarvis are available to make one-on-one appointmens to discuss issues that may be preventing you from doing your best work.